timlau/timlau.github.io/_posts/2025-02-27-Fedora-Audio.md

 title: Audio Production in Fedora
 date: 2025-02-27 06:44:00
 categories: [Fedora, Audio Production]
-tags: [fedora, audio production]
+tags: [fedora, audio production, music production]
 ---

 # Introduction

-This post is the first in a series about audio production in Fedora 41+ for the beginner, this is not for the professional audio producer running a professional recording studio.
+This post is the first in a series about audio and music production in Fedora 41+ for a beginner point of view, this is not for the professional audio producer running a professional recording studio.
-It goes how to setup Fedora 41+ for audio production, what tools are available direct in the Fedora repositories and where to get a lor of free and paid resources like DAW, Instrument and Audio processing plugins samples, soundfonts etc.
+It goes through how to setup Fedora 41+ for audio production, what tools are available direct in the Fedora repositories and where to get a lor of free and paid resources like DAW, Instrument and Audio processing plugins samples, soundfonts etc.

 ## Audio technology in Fedora